 Risk Management

-Nexgent provides two primary risk management tools: Stop Loss to limit downside and DCA (Dollar Cost Averaging) to average into positions.
+Nexgent provides three primary trading strategy tools: Stop Loss to limit downside, Take Profit to lock in gains progressively, and DCA (Dollar Cost Averaging) to average into positions.

 Overview